 Now that we are officially introduced, allow me to switch to first person and tell you more about myself.
 I took up photography over fifteen years ago out of fascination with architecture, especially early- and mid-twentieth-century modernism.
 As I grew in my craft and pursued formal art education, I gained deeper understanding of social, historical and aesthetic considerations of photography.

 My portfolio includes documentary essays about Seattle and Pacific Northwest architecture and industrial landscape.
-I use 35mm and 120 film cameras as well as mobile photography to tell my stories, and I sometimes use compositing and collage to tell stories that traditional photography alone cannot convey.
+I shoot on 35mm and 120 film and on iPhone.
+Sometimes I use compositing and collage to tell stories photography alone cannot convey.

-My art has been shown in traditional and alternative venues around the Greater Seattle, including public art, and I have given individual and collaborative artist talks about various aspects of my work and of the urban landscapes it portrays.
-I welcome editorial assignments, exhibition opportunities, licensing, artist talk requests, and teaching courses on urban photography and editing techniques.
-Use the contact form below to inquire about my art and follow my latest work on Instagram @lana_blinderman.
+My art has been shown in traditional and alternative venues around the Greater Seattle, including public art, and I have given individual and collaborative artist talks.
+I welcome editorial assignments, exhibition opportunities, licensing, artist talk requests, and teaching opportunities.
+Use the contact form on this page to get in touch and follow my latest work on Instagram @lana_blinderman.

 I acknowledge that I stand and work on Indigenous land: the unceded territory of the Coast Salish peoples, specifically the Duwamish Tribe.
 Through their stewardship of the land on which Seattle stands and of the Duwamish River basin, the Duwamish people made it possible for me to build a better life for myself through immigration and to find my art as a documentary photographer with great interest in the Duwamish landscape.